 But this means that throwing them into the kitchen and leaving them to learn as they go is not going to work.
 Millennials have higher expectations for training because of the way they were taught in school (in collaborative classrooms, with constant feedback), and because they are more comfortable and assertive with authority figures.

 They are also more determined to enjoy a healthy work/life balance, which means that they can become easily dissatisfied with the rigid shifts required of them in restaurants if the workplace isn’t making up for that in other ways.
+In addition to smart, continuous training, restaurant employers need to get creative with benefits, increase opportunities for higher wages, and create a fantastic work environment if they want to keep their staff members.

 How Millennials Learn